rjaros87/pm-home-station/README.md

 # Home use particulate matter sensor on USB

-Since we live in huge polluted cities the air quality is on a very poor level.
-We have created this little project for monitoring our home environment.
-Let's live healthier life and start from filtering air and measuring its quality.
+Since we live in big polluted cities the air quality is on a very poor level.
+But, the problem is not only connected to the big cities - even smaller cities and villages may suffer from air pollution.
+That's why we've created this little project to let you build your own Particulate Matter monitoring station and use our open-source software so you could monitor the air quality in your place of living.

+Let's live healthier life and start measuring the air quality and filtering it if necessary.

 ## Requirements